Jean Mutsinzi

-Jean Mutsinzi (5 April 1938 – 21 November 2019) is a Rwandan former jurist in the African Court on Human and Peoples' Rights.
+Jean Mutsinzi (5 April 1938 – 21 November 2019) was a Rwandan jurist in the African Court on Human and Peoples' Rights.
 He was elected for a six-year term of office on 22 January 2006 at the Eighth Ordinary Session of the Executive Council of the African Union, held in Khartoum, Sudan.

-He was nominated in September 2008, as President of the African Court for a first term of two years.
+Mutsinzi was nominated in September 2008, as President of the African Court for a first term of two years.

+Mutsinzi died on 21 November 2019, at the age of 81.